 At Holly Park we like to celebrate the traditions and customs of all of our pupils.
 We also celebrate British traditions and customs in quite a big way.

-Our Year 1 children learn about traditional tales as part of their literacy work.
+Our EYFS and KS1 children learn about traditional tales as part of their literacy work.
 They read lots of British traditional tales.
-Our infant show in 2013 was a fairytale based around the ‘Gingerbread Man’
+Our infant show is often based around a well known children’s book.

-Our EYFS continue the tradition of learning nursery rhymes and we participate each year in Nursery Rhyme Week.
+Our EYFS continue the tradition of learning nursery rhymes and often participate in Nursery Rhyme Week.
 Our KS2 reading challenge has a wealth of books on offer including stories from other cultures but also containing many British classics.

 Throughout a school day we encourage orderly systems of lining up and queuing – after break time, when waiting for their lunch.
 We also try to encourage a traditional family style way of eating at lunchtime with packed lunches and dinners sitting together and younger and older children sitting together chatting as they eat.
 The dining room is given more of a family feel with table cloths, plants, napkins and jugs of water to share.